 |Math||Dr. Leah McCoy||Tribble B215|

 2. Teacher Education Application.
 Candidates should complete the online Teacher Education Application Form.

 3. Declare the Education Minor.
 Candidates may declare the minor during major/minor declaration by signing up in the Education Office (Tribble B201).
-If you are declaring at any other time, you will need to submit the minor declaration paperwork to the Registrar’s office.
+If you are declaring at any other time, you will need to declare a minor through the University Registrar.

 4. Major Content Area Professor Recommendation.
 Candidates should forward a link of Major Content Area Professor Recommendation Form to their major professor for approval.
 Major professors can complete the form online.

 5. Evidence of NC State Testing Requirements.
 Candidates must meet the NC State Testing Requirement for admission to the undergraduate teacher preparation program and submit evidence of completion to the Licensure Officer, Dr. Neelam Awan.
 Please contact the Licensure Officer for additional questions related to testing requirements.